 One thing I know is that raising these boys has caused more stretching, growing, discomfort and crimping in my schedule than at any other point in my life.

 Maybe that has been part of His plan all along.

-Have you gotten too comfortable in your homeschooling path?
+Have you gotten too comfortable in your parenting path?
 Do you find yourself facing fear too often?
 Know you are not alone.

 Need more inspiration on motherhood?